hthreads/hthreads.github.io/classes/embedded-systems/labs/lab2/index.md

 1. Create a new application project.
     1. Give your application a name (e.g. lab2)
-    2. For "__Board Support Package:__", "Create New"
+    2. For "__Board Support Package:__", select "Create New"
     3. On the next page, select "Empty Application", and "Finish"
     4. Right-click on "lab2/src", and select "New > Source File"
     5. Enter "main.c" in "__Source File:__" and select "Finish"
-    6. Copy the boilerplate code into your "main.c" file
+    6. Copy the example code into your "main.c" file
     7. Program the FPGA and run the application to see the green LEDs respond to button presses
 2. Add your own code to achieve similar behavior with the dip switches and RGB LEDs